JustinCodersHub/JustinCodersHub/README.md

 - 👀 I’m interested to you, ahmm i mean in programming
 - 🌱 I’m currently learning front-end language
 - 💞️ I’m looking to collaborate on any developer
 - 📫 How to reach me?
-Follow me on facebook : https://www.facebook.com/justinpadilla88.
+Follow me on facebook : https://www.facebook.com/justinpadilla88 and
-     and chat me, "Have you eaten?".
-JOKEEE!!
+     and message me, "Have you eaten?". charr!!

 <!---
 JustinCodersHub/JustinCodersHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.